Encore: Originally published Dec 6, 2018. Updated March 14, 2021

 - A conflict of interest, defined as a review by the owner, by a former employee, or by a competitor.

-To put it simply, if a negative review reflects the opinion of a genuine patient or customer who received services from you then it’s fair game, even if you don’t like it.
+To put it simply, if a negative review reflects the opinion of a genuine patient or customer who received services from you then it’s fair game, and you can't do much to remove it, even if you don’t like it.
 Even being on hold too long is likely to be considered legit.
 Reviews are a platform for people to share their experience with your business.
-However, if a review is in violation of the TOS, then you have a reasonable chance to have it removed.
-Google has automated systems which screen for some of this content.
+However, if a review is in violation of the TOS, then you have a reasonable chance to have it removed, if you take the right steps.
+Google has automated systems which screen for some of this content in their reviews.
 However, while it’s easy to screen for sexual or profane keywords, there is no clear way to screen for reviews that may appear legitimate to an algorithm but are absolutely in violation of these terms of service.
+For instance those left by people who never interacted with your practice, or competitors leaving false reviews to harm your ratings on Google My Business may be hard for the algorithm to pick up, even though they are clearly in violation of Googles terms.

 At EyeCarePro, we have seen the gamut of negative reviews which have crossed that line.
 The angry former employee—and even unsuccessful job applicants!— bad mouthing the practice.
 A prankster claiming to be legally blind and therefore “affronted” that the doctor “recommended glasses”.
 Bogus reviews left by competitors (sad but true).
 Even accusations of criminality that defy the limits of believability and are completely out of place on a Google review.